chrisjbrown/AAFO/CONTRIBUTING.md

 # Contributing to foundrynet/aafo

 Code and content contributions are accepted.
 Please feel free to submit issues to the issue tracker or submit merge requests for code/content changes.
 Approval for such requests involves code and (if necessary) design review by the Maintainers of this repo.
-Please reach out on the [Foundry Community Discord](https://discord.gg/foundryvtt) with any questions.
+Please reach out on the [Community Discord](https://discord.gg/W94xWEsC) with any questions.

 Please ensure there is an open issue about whatever contribution you are submitting.
 Please also ensure your contribution does not duplicate an existing one.